Flipped Control Plate For Telecaster®

 Your first knob closest to your neck pickup will be your volume pot.
 You can easily grab this with your pinky finger to create some awesome-sounding volume swells a la Bill Kitchen and Danny Gatton.

 Your Tone Knob is next in line.
 Nothing has changed about it, so, you know what to do.

-Your Switch might take a little getting used to, but it’s still intuitive: by flipping it around, Position 1 is still your Bridge, and Position 3 is still your Neck.
-In other words, your Blade Switch will point to the pickup it’s selecting, like it always does.
+Your Switch is still intuitive.
+Position 1 is your Bridge, and Position 3 is still your Neck.
+In other words, your Blade Switch will point to the pickup it’s selecting like it always does.
 It’s a relatively simple mod to perform, but, if you didn’t want to get your hands dirty, just grab one from us and we’ll wire it up how you like it:

 Well, that’s about it.
-It will take a bit of getting used to, but I have personally found this mod very useful, and almost necessary for any Telecaster I play.
+It will take a bit of getting used to, but I have personally found this mod very useful.
 Lindy got me hooked on it, and we’re sure you’ll love it as well.
 Let us know if you do anything different in the comment section below, and happy modding!